gvwilson/thirdbit/_posts/2020/2020-10-12-circular-imports.md

 1. Why do they work sometimes for Python but not always?
 1. Do they really not work in JavaScript without extra developer effort (e.g., creating a module initialization function so that loading and initializing are separated)?
-1. Most importantly, where can I find tutorials that explain how things like this work---not just for these two languages but in general?
+1. Most importantly, where can I find tutorials that explain how things like this work—not just for these two languages but in general?
     Where are the compare-and-contrasts for up-and-coming software engineers (and older ones like myself who know a lot less than we think we do)?